wazo-platform/wazo-doc/source/upgrade/15.19/people-xlet-directory.rst

 .. figure:: images/people_xlet_after_15_19_2.png

-You can find more details about the field types in :ref:`xivo-dird-integration`.
+You can find more details about the field types in :ref:`wazo-dird-integration`.